-- D. The request for schematic design approval shall also include a variance report identify ing any significant or material changes in scope, cost, schedule, funding plan, operating cost impact, or other cost considerations from the time the project received formal project approval. - E. E. Schematic design approval levels shall be as follows: - 1.
-Projects with an estimated total project cost-of in excess of \$5.0 4.0-million will require approval by the board based on recommendations from the regents' committee responsible for facilities; - 2.
-Projects with an estimated total project cost of more than \$2.0 million but not more than \$5.0 4.0 million will require approval by the regents' committee responsible for facilities.
+- D. The request for schematic design approval shall also include a variance report identify ing any significant or material changes in scope, cost, schedule, funding plan, operating cost impact, or other cost considerations from the time the project received formal project approval. - E. Schematic design approval levels shall be as follows: - 1.
+Projects with an estimated total project cost-of in excess of \$5.0 4.0-million will require approval by the board based on recommendations from the regents' BoR committee responsible for facilities; - 2.
+Projects with an estimated total project cost of more than \$2.0 million but not more than \$5.0 4.0 million will require approval by the regents' BoR committee responsible for facilities.
 The committee may delegate approval authority to the committee chair as it determines is convenient and appropriate; - 3.
 Projects with an estimated total project cost of more than \$1.0 million but not more than \$2.0 million will require approval by the chair of the regents' committee responsible for facilities; - 34.
 Projects with an estimated total project cost of \$2.01.0 million or less will require approval by the system officeuniversity's chief finance officer.
-(06-07-12)

 P05.12.0474.
-Capital Project Development: Approval Levels for Project Changes in Funding Sources, Total Project Cost, or Scope or Schedule Subsequent to Schematic Design Approvals
+Capital Project Development: Approval Levels for Project Changes in Funding Sources, Total Project Cost, or Scope Subsequent to Schematic Design Approvals

 Approval of project change(s) is required for projects which exceed the authority level delegated to the universities or cause a project to exceed that level.
-Approval levels required for material changes in the source of funds, increases in budget, or material changes in project scope_or schedule identified subsequent to schematic design approval shall be determined by the system office_chief finance_facilities_officer based on the extent of the change and other relevant circumstances.
-This determination requires judgment, but will generally be based on the nature of the funding source, the amount, the impact on occupancy schedule and the budgetary or equivalent scope impact relative to the approved budget at the schematic design approval stage, and assigned as follows:
+Approval levels required for material changes in the source of funds, increases in budget, or material changes in project scope identified subsequent to schematic design approval shall be determined by the system office chief finance facilities officer based on the extent of the change and other relevant circumstances.
+This determination requires judgment, but will generally be based on the nature of the funding source, the amount, and the budgetary or equivalent scope impact relative to the approved budget at the schematic design approval stage, and assigned as follows:

-- A. Changes with an estimated or actual project budget impact in excess of the lesser of 1) greater than 25% of the total project cost or 2) greater than \$2.5 \$1.0-million or with a schedule delay impact of two academic semesters or more will require approval by the board based on recommendations from the regents' committee responsible for facilities; - B. Changes with an estimated impact in excess of \$0.4 million but not more than \$1.0 million will require approval by the regents' committee responsible for facilities;

-B. Changes to projects with a total project cost greater than \$0.5 million that do not require approval by the regents' committee responsible for facilities will require approval by the system office chief finance officer.
+- A. Changes with an estimated or actual project budget impact in excess of the lesser of 1) 25% of the total project cost or 2) \$2.5 \$1.0 million will require approval by the board based on recommendations from the regents' BoR committee responsible for facilities; - B. Changes with an estimated impact in excess of \$0.4 million but not more than \$1.0 million will require approval by the regents' committee responsible for facilities; - B. Changes to projects with a total project cost greater than \$0.5 million that do not require approval by the BoR committee responsible for facilities will require approval by the system office chief finance officer.